Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Introduction

-In addition to the classical algorithms mentioned above, recent studies have also explored the potential of quantum algorithms, especially QAOA, in solving the MDS problem.
+In addition to the classical algorithms, recent studies have also explored the potential of QAOA in solving the MDS problem.
 Dinneen~\textit{et al.} introduced surplus variables to convert the inequality constraints of the MDS problem into equalities, and then applied the penalty method to convert the problem into a UCOP, providing a Quadratic Unconstrained Binary Optimization (QUBO) model for the MDS problem~\cite{dinneen2017formulating}.
 Pan~\textit{et al.} adopted a similar approach but refined the penalty term range and reduced the number of surplus variables for vertices with small degrees~\cite{pan2024qubo}.
-Both methods can be directly mapped into the objective Hamiltonian to construct the corresponding QAOA circuit.
-However, they require a large number of auxiliary qubits, with the upper bounds of the total number of qubits reaching $\mathcal{O} \left ( n+\log_{2}{n} \right ) $ and $n+2m$, respectively, where $n$ and $m$ represent the number of vertices and edges.
-Guerrero proposed a QAOA that avoids introducing surplus variables by constructing two clauses to encode the objective function and hard constraints of the MDS problem~\cite{guerrero2020solving}.
-However, this algorithm requires multiple high-level multi-qubit OR-controlled phase gates and at most $n$ auxiliary qubits, which poses a challenge to the limited qubit resources on current NISQ devices.
+Both methods can be directly mapped into the objective Hamiltonian to construct the corresponding quantum circuit.
+However, they require a large number of auxiliary qubits, with the worst-case number of qubits reaching $\mathcal{O} \left ( n+\log_{2}{n} \right ) $ and $n+2m$, respectively, where $n$ and $m$ represent the number of vertices and edges.
+Unlike them, Guerrero proposed a QAOA that avoids introducing surplus variables by constructing two clauses to encode the objective function and hard constraints of the MDS problem~\cite{guerrero2020solving}.
+However, this algorithm requires multiple high-level multi-OR-controlled phase gates, whose worst-case decomposition requires $n$ auxiliary qubits, which poses a challenge to the limited qubit resources on current NISQ devices.